voschezang/coding-handbook/software-engineering.md

 **Roles**

 - Specialist / individual contributor.
 A domain expert.
+E.g. specialized consultancy.
 - Engineering manager.
-Organizational structures and the work environment: e.g. teams, people, processes.
+Organizational structures and the work environment, rather than work itself: e.g. teams, people, processes.
 - Technical leadership.
-Manage technical vision, risks, and requirements.
+Manage technical vision/risks/requirements.
+Take responsibility for the effectiveness of a development team or department.
 Communicate between technical and non-technical staff and stakeholders.